timurioukr/timurioukr/README.md

 Hey there 👋,

 I create blog posts and open source packages mainly about vue.js and front-end.
 I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
+I am a Frontend Web Developer with experience in creating CRM system and other web applications.
+I have 4 years of experience in frontend engineering, all time work with with Vue and Nuxt.
+Have mentoring experience.

+Understanding of the full web development stack, app's architecture, API's and quality control.

 ---
 <div align='center' style="display: flex; align-items: center;">